 During our first year as parents we have stayed in a mixture of both hotels and AirBNB holidays lets with the baby.
 Both of them have their advantages and disadvantages and are worth considering when you are booking accommodation for your next family holiday with baby in tow.
 My comments below are very much a generalization as there are obviously such a wide variety of hotels and AirBNBs available all around the world offering different things.
+So AirBNB vs hotel with a baby – what is better?

-Generally when you book a hotel you will simply have a room and a bathroom, meaning the baby is bunking in with you unless you want to splash out on a suite or shut them in the bathroom.
+Generally when you book a hotel you will simply have a room and a bathroom, meaning the baby is bunking in with you.
+Unless of course you want to splash out on a suite or shut them in the bathroom?
 Whilst this is a useful option, it also makes it difficult if you need to use the facilities.
 AirBNB accommodation will often be an apartment or a house (although you can book just a room), meaning that you will likely have a couple of living areas and can therefore arrange for the baby to sleep elsewhere.
 If bubs is young and still in your room at home, you may not have an issue with either situation.
 However, if they are in their own room and sleeping well at night, it can be difficult to all be back in the same room and disturbing each other (babies are noisy, as are snoring husbands!).
 We have found that most hotels and AirBNBs will provide a cot free of charge, however I highly recommend asking the hotel or host BEFORE you make your booking as we have been caught out on a couple of occasions, and co-sleeping is not very restful for anyone.

 Part of the joy of being on holidays is not having to do the daily mundane chores, so access to room service can be delightful especially if you arrive late in the night or want a lazy morning.
 We have also found it useful when we have needed milk to put the baby to bed – instead of running out and trying to find the closest convenience store we can simply pick up the phone.
 But we have spent many mornings mixing porridge in a glass cup and trying to entice the baby to sit nicely on the floor to eat her breakfast … it generally ends up everywhere!
 In the AirBNB, you will most likely find a fully equipped kitchen and whilst it means you might do some cooking, we have found it extremely useful with the little one.
 A decent size fridge for food, a kettle to warm and sterilize things and even a high chair in one of our recent apartments which made life very easy.